Forth and Cart Canal: The Cart navigation

-An Act of Parliament obtained in 1753 authorised improvements to the White Cart Water, to make it navigable, and so assist the developing cotton industry in Paisley.
+An act of Parliament obtained in 1753 authorised improvements to the White Cart Water, to make it navigable, and so assist the developing cotton industry in Paisley.
 The works included making the channel straighter and deeper.
-A new road bridge had been built at Inchinnan in 1787, after which Paisley Town Council obtained a second Act of Parliament, to authorise the construction of a new navigable cut, which would pass under the Turn Pike road (now the A8).
+A new road bridge had been built at Inchinnan in 1787, after which Paisley Town Council obtained a second act of Parliament, to authorise the construction of a new navigable cut, which would pass under the Turn Pike road (now the A8).
 Work started on 23 August 1787, and was expected to be completed within a year.
 With the anticipated building of the Forth and Cart Canal, further work was carried out in 1835 to improve the harbour facilities at Paisley.
 There were plans to make it much deeper and wider in the 1880s, so that ocean-going ships could reach Paisley, but although the work was declared complete on 25 May 1891, the first ship to attempt to use the river ran aground on the opening day, and the scheme was later abandoned.

 The River Cart and the White Cart Water provided a navigable waterway between the River Clyde and the centre of Paisley.

 The Forth and Cart Canal

 The idea of a direct connection between the Cart Navigation and the Forth and Clyde Canal had first been suggested by Hugh Baird in 1799, but no further action had been taken.
 When the Forth and Cart Canal was promoted in the 1830s, it essentially revived Baird's plan, in the hope that it would provide a better route between Paisley and the Firth of Forth than the alternative which went via Port Eglinton and Port Dundas.
 Port Dundas was on the north bank of the Clyde, at the end of the Glasgow Branch of the Forth and Clyde Canal, where it joined the Monkland Canal, while Port Eglinton was only a short distance away on the south bank, and was the terminus of the Glasgow, Paisley and Johnstone Canal.
 There was no waterway between them and so goods had to be transferred by road.

 It was also expected that coal from Coatbridge would reach Paisley via the Monkland Canal, the Forth and Clyde, the proposed new canal and the Cart Navigation.
 It would save water on the Forth and Clyde, as smaller boats could pass down the link, rather than using the larger locks to the west, where the Forth and Clyde joined the River Clyde.

-The Forth and Cart canal was authorised by an Act of Parliament in May 1836 and was completed in 1840.
+The Forth and Cart canal was authorised by an act of Parliament, the Forth and Cart Junction Canal Act 1836 (6 & 7 Will.
+4. c. li), in May 1836 and was completed in 1840.
 It joined the River Clyde almost opposite the mouth of the River Cart and joined the Forth and Clyde Canal at Whitecrook.
 It had three locks which were 67 ft long and 15 ft wide, limiting vessels to that size.